RichDBklyn/NYC_Rest_Insp/README.md

 RECORD DATE           |Date      |Date of database version   |12/04/2014 INSPECTION TYPE       |Text      |Type of cycle inspection   |"Initial Inspection" or "Re-inspection"

-Three changes were made to the downloaded file to create a clean master dataset:
+Four changes were made to the downloaded file to create a clean master dataset:

 1. The "BUILDING" and "STREET" variables were combined into an "ADDRESS" variable
 2. The "RECORD DATE" variable was eliminated.
 (It was the same value for each record.)